Editor overview

 The editor surface#

-Annotated screenshot of the editor showing: 1) page tree sidebar (left), 2) main editor canvas (center), 3) preview pane, 4) toolbar (top)
+annotated screenshot of the editor showing: 1) page tree sidebar (left), 2) main editor canvas, 3) Edit/Preview tabs in the toolbar (top center)

-• Left — the page tree.
-Add, rename, reorder, and nest pages.
+• Page tree (left) — add, rename, reorder, and nest pages.
 Drag a page onto another to nest it.

-• Center — the editor canvas.
-This is where you write.
+• Editor canvas (center) — where you write.
 Each block (paragraph, heading, callout, etc.) has a drag handle on hover.

 Three ways to insert a block#